TritonDataCenter/rfd/rfd/0067/README.md

 ### Setting up secondary headnodes

 A prerequisite for the proposed headnode recovery support is that a DC is setup with two secondary headnodes.
-Current TritonDC operator documentation suggests that two CNs are used for HA instances of the core binder, manatee, and moray instances.
+Current TritonDC operator documentation suggests that two CNs are used for HA instances of the core binder, manatee, and moray services.
 This RFD suggests the following process to convert those CNs over to being "secondary headnodes":

     sdcadm server headnode-setup $CN1   # convert CN1 to being a headnode sdcadm server headnode-setup $CN2   # convert CN2 to being a headnode

 Part of headnode-setup is to ensure that components in the DC are of sufficient version to support multiple headnodes.
 The headnode conversion will involve a reboot (at least, to use the fs-joyent script that is involved in creating the zones/usbkey dataset).
 The reboot could mean temporary service disruptions on the order of what a manatee or binder instance upgrade can entail.

 For starters, this will only support converting a *setup* CN to an HN.
 Eventually this same command may support setting up a new *unsetup* server as a